The Revenue Lifetime Value (LTV) chart type shows how well you are monetizing your users. In order for data to show up on this chart, you need to call

 logRevenueV2() in conjunction with the provided

 Revenue interface if you are using our SDKs.
 If you are tracking in-app purchases (IAPs), we recommend using our revenue authentication system.
-The difference between this chart and the Revenue Analysis chart is that revenue data in this section is organized around the start date of new users.

 As such, each data point averages all of the Day Nth metrics from the new users within the selected timeframe.